firasl/BoCF/README.md

 # Usage

 ### INTEL-TAU Dataset
-*[INTEL-TAU dataset](http://urn.fi/urn:nbn:fi:att:f8b62270-d471-4036-b427-f21bce32b965)* is an illumination estimation dataset.
-It is composed of 7022 scenes in total, which makes it the largest available dataset for illumination estimation research.
+*[INTEL-TAU dataset](https://ieeexplore.ieee.org/document/9371681)* is the largest *[publicly available](http://urn.fi/urn:nbn:fi:att:f8b62270-d471-4036-b427-f21bce32b965)*  illumination estimation dataset.
+It is composed of 7022 scenes in total.
 The variety of scenes captured using three different camera models, i.e., Canon 5DSR, Nikon D810, and Sony IMX135, makes the dataset appropriate for evaluating the camera and scene invariance of the different illumination estimation techniques.

 ### Dependencies